ashleyvsch/ashleyvsch.github.io/resources/galaxy-tutorial.md

 date: 2023-05-05
 permalink: /resources/galaxy-tutorial/
 layout: single
-excerpt: 'This tutorial goes over the full RNA sequencing pipeline in Galaxy, an open source web-based platform for data intensive biomedical research.
-Galaxy is great for conducting RNA-seq analysis when you don't have access to the appropriate computing resources.'
+excerpt: "This tutorial goes over the full RNA sequencing pipeline in Galaxy, an open source web-based platform for data intensive biomedical research.
+Galaxy is great for conducting RNA-seq analysis when you don't have access to the appropriate computing resources."
 collection: resource
 toc: true
 tags: